tot-ra/ka_ba/README.md

 # ◼️ ka_ba.
 AI agent runtime and UI control layer bundle.

+In short, this allows you to spin up AI agents and control them.

 ## ba - A2A Agent UI, Control, and Orchestration Layer